brevzin/cpp_proposals/3294_code_injection/code-injection.md

 * Refined the interpolator syntax to `\(e)`, `\id(e)`, and `\tokens(e)` (parens mandatory in all cases)
 * Dropped the `declare [: e :]` splicer
 * Implemented much of the proposal with links to examples (including a new [type erasure example](#type-erasure))
+* Changed syntax for hygienic macros, since the parameters can just be `std::meta::info`

 # Introduction